jsjohn026/vision-vault/README.md

 [![CSS](https://img.shields.io/badge/CSS-1572B6?logo=css3&logoColor=fff)](#)

 ## Description:
-[Vision Vault](https://vision-vault-3n86.onrender.com/) is a place where 100 Devs can narrow down ideas for MVP Projects by:
+[Vision Vault](https://vision-vault-3n86.onrender.com/) is a place where 100 Devs can narrow down ideas for MVP Projects.
-+ discussing with Project Doctor, a thought partner, powered by Chat GPT
++ Stuck?
+Discuss with Project Doctor, a thought partner, powered by Chat GPT.
-+ storing developing ideas in simple snapshots
++ Got too many ideas?
+Store developping ideas in simple snapshots.
-+ bank useful feedback with social interactions
++ Not sure if your ideas make sense?
+Bank useful feedback with social interactions.
-+ getting inspiration from graduate MVPs
++ Need Insp?
+Check out completed MVPs from 100 Devs graduates!
+Harness the power of "community-taught" and don't do it alone.

 ## Updates Needed: